 The city of Thornton Traffic Engineering Division maintains the traffic signs and pavement markings.
 Signs are placed in compliance with the Manual of Uniform Traffic Control Devices, State statutes, and city ordinances.

-The city of Thornton collects data about its streets on a continuous basis.
-The data includes 24-hour counts, turning movements, pedestrians, speeds, and data provided by consultants.
+The city of Thornton collects data about its streets continuously.
+The data includes 24-hour counts, turning movements, pedestrians, speeds, and consultant data.
 The city’s 24-hour count map is being updated quarterly and can be found under our featured links on this page.
-For traffic count or speed information, please email or call the Traffic Division at email@example.com or 720-977-6490.
+For traffic count or speed information, please email or call the Traffic Division at

-Counts shown on the map are bi-directional.
+The counts shown on the map are bi-directional.
 The label shows the most recent count and the year the count was taken.
-Data will be displayed as you zoom in on the map or when you click on a street segment.
+Data will be displayed when you zoom in on the map or click on a street segment.

 Small Cell Permits

 The city of Thornton, much like other communities across the nation, is receiving requests from an increasing number of wireless service providers and wireless infrastructure companies to install small cell facilities in the right-of-way.
 The right-of-way is essentially where the road, sidewalks, and landscaping adjacent to the road reside.
 Additional information about small cells and permits can be found

 Traffic Control Permits

 The city of Thornton requires traffic control permits for items that affect pedestrian or vehicular traffic flow.
 Such permits include, but are not limited to: